 Serving millions of patients and caregivers a year, our programs are designed to suit different learning styles.
 From in-person and online support groups to webinars and Twitter chats, we deliver information in the ways patients tell us they want to be educated.
 Our IBD Help Center is staffed by trained compassionate professionals who are available to answer questions by phone, email or instant messenger.
 We also have several satellite websites such as "Just Like Me" for teens and "Campus Connection" for college students.
 Our "I'll Be Determined" website focuses on patient empowerment, and the "IBD Community" website which provides an anonymous IBD community.

 One of our most inspiring programs for patients is Camp Oasis!
 Dealing with inflammatory bowel disease (IBD) as a child is even more challenging.
 That is why the Crohn's & Colitis Foundation proudly established Camp Oasis exclusively for children with IBD over a decade ago.
 This co-ed residential summer camp program enriches the lives of children with Crohn's disease and ulcerative colitis by providing them with a safe and supportive camp community.
-Learn more about all of our patient services by visiting our web site.

 The Foundation's co-founder Suzanne Rosenthal was passionate about advocacy and we continue with that same passion today.
 Our advocates are not only patients, but family members, friends, caregivers, and doctors who want to make their voices heard and see a future free from Crohn's disease and ulcerative colitis.

 We advocate on both the local and national level and lobby on the Hill annually.
 There are over 60 active members of Congress in the Crohn's and Colitis Caucus.
 Our current areas of focus include increased federal funding for Crohn's disease and ulcerative colitis research, awareness programs designed to improve the lives of patients and legislation to limit cost of care.